 OLD TOWN GRAVEYARD

-The first burials in Old Town Graveyard were in 1810 and the last was in 1946.
-Veterans from the Revolutionary War, War of 1812, Spanish American War, and World Wars I and II are buried at Old Town Graveyard.
-The land for the burial ground was given to the town by Henry M. and Sarah Boardman in 1836.
+The first burials at Old Town Graveyard occurred in 1810, while the last took place in 1946.
+The cemetery is the final resting place for veterans from the Revolutionary War, the War of 1812, the Civil War, the Spanish-American War, and both World Wars I and II.
+The land for the burial ground was donated to the village of Medina by Henry M. and Sarah Boardman in 1836.